jeremylo/ethical-voice/README.md

 - `REDIS_PORT`: the port on which the redis server is running
 - `REDIS_PASSWORD`: the password the app and dashboard redis user should use
 - `SENDGRID_API_KEY`: your own SendGrid API key required to send email

+An example production `.env` file is `.env.example.production`.
+Similarly, an example development `.env` file is `.env.example.development`.
+Copy the contents of either of these files as best suits your circumstances into `.env` and configure as necessary before you attempt to launch or deploy anything.

 ### Dashboard development .env file